nick-prendergast/test-assignment-financing-v1.7/README.md

 The terminology used here is described in more detail in the Glossary section.

-The financing algorithm should be applied separately to each invoice in the database which was not financed in the previous rounds.
+The financing algorithm should be applied separately to each invoice in the database which was not financed yet.

 For each non-financed `Invoice`:
-* select the single financing `Purchaser`;
+1. select the single financing `Purchaser`;
-* calculate the `Purchaser`'s interest and the `Creditor`'s payment for this invoice;
-* persist the financing results (link to selected purchaser, applied financing term and rate, early payment amount).
+2. calculate financing results: applied financing term, rate and date; early payment amount;
+3. save financing results with link to selected `Purchaser` for the `Invoice` in the database: all monetary values should be stored in `cents` units, rates in `bps` units.

 A `Purchaser` is eligible for financing of the `Invoice`, if:
-* the `Purchaser` has set up the settings for the invoice's `Creditor` (has a `PurchaserFinancingSettings` defined for this `Creditor`);
+1. the `Purchaser` has set up the settings for the invoice's `Creditor` (has a `PurchaserFinancingSettings` defined for this `Creditor`);
-* the financing term of the invoice (duration between the current date and the maturity date of the invoice) is greater or equal to the value `Purchaser.minimumFinancingTermInDays` for this `Purchaser`;
+2. the financing term of the invoice (duration between the current date and the maturity date of the invoice) is greater or equal to the value `Purchaser.minimumFinancingTermInDays` for this `Purchaser`;
-* the `Purchaser`'s financing rate for the invoice doesn't exceed the `Creditor.maxFinancingRateInBps` value for the invoice's `Creditor`.
+3. the `Purchaser`'s financing rate for the invoice doesn't exceed the `Creditor.maxFinancingRateInBps` value for the invoice's `Creditor`.

 Of all purchasers eligible for financing, select the one with the lowest financing rate.
 This will be the `Purchaser` that finances the invoice.

-Take performance considerations into account: the total amount of invoices in the database could be tens of millions of records, with tens of thousands actually financeable in each round.
+Take performance considerations into account: the total amount of invoices in the database could be tens of millions of records, with tens of thousands to be financed.

 ### Example

 The rates are measured in bps (basis points).
 One basis point is 0,01%, or 0,0001.

-Suppose today is 2021-05-27.
+Suppose today is 2023-05-27.
 We have 2 purchasers Purchaser1 and Purchaser2 and one creditor Creditor1.
 Purchaser1 has set up the annual rate of 50 bps for the Creditor1.
 Purchaser2 has set up 40 bps for the same creditor.
 The Creditor1 has set up 4 bps as maximum financing rate.

-The Creditor1 has a single invoice with the value of 10 000,00 EUR and the maturity date of 2021-06-26.
+The Creditor1 has a single invoice with the value of 10 000,00 EUR and the maturity date of 2023-06-26.
 The financing term of the invoice (duration between today and maturity date) is then 30 days.

-When we run the financing, the financing rate for Purchaser1 for this invoice should be calculated as 50 bps * 30 days / 360 days/year = 4,167 bps, the financing rate for Purchaser2 would be 40 bps * 30 days / 360 days/year = 3,333 bps.
+When we run the financing, the financing rate for Purchaser1 for this invoice should be calculated as 50 bps * 30 days / 360 days/year = 4 bps, the financing rate for Purchaser2 would be 40 bps * 30 days / 360 days/year = 3 bps.
 The Purchaser1's financing rate is greater than the maximum financing
 rate set up by the Creditor, so only Purchaser2 wins the financing of the invoice.

-The Purchaser2's interest is then calculated as 10 000,00 EUR * 3,333 bps * 0,0001 = 3,33 EUR.
-The creditor payment is 10 000,00 EUR - 3,33 EUR = 9 996,67 EUR.
+The early payment amount for the invoice is 10 000,00 EUR - 3,00 EUR = 9 997,00 EUR.

 ## What we'd like to see